Using Tulip to run a Kaizen event

 Kaizen is used as a tool in lean manufacturing, with the goal of eliminating waste by continuously improving standardized processes, equipment, and other procedures for carrying out daily production.

 Translated from Japanese, the word “kaizen” translates to “changing something for the better.”
 It was made famous by the Toyota Production System (also known as TPS), where employees are required to stop the line if an abnormality arises (known as Jidoka) and, along with their supervisors, suggest an improvement.

 Kaizen events, also known as Kaizen blitzes, usually take the form of a week-long workshop in which a facilitator guides a Kaizen team in improving an area.

-Tulip’s app builder and analytics can help you conduct your Kaizen event and sustain continuous improvement efforts beyond the event.
+Tulip’s app editor and analytics can help you conduct your Kaizen event and sustain continuous improvement efforts beyond the event.
 Here, we’ve gathered some of our favorite ways to use Tulip for Kaizen events.

 6 Ways to use Tulip to conduct your Kaizen event: